 Strangers at an animal shelter would now decide his fate.

+But things changed.
 The longer Timbit stayed at his new home, the less he cried in his sleep.
 Often a gentle pat on the head with a reassurance that he was “the best dog in the world” did the trick.
-A lick on the hand meant ‘thank you.’
+He returned the gesture with a lick on the hand … dog communication for ‘thank you.’

 The same love Timbit had shown strangers was given to him in return.
 This is what happens when caring is a two-way street.